A flame rises up on a dark grill, photo © Mateusz Dach for Pexels

 The Vendors

 Shout out to the people who make this possible, especially the vendors!
-Past names have included Duke’s Mayonaise – a beloved brand in the Deep South – offering full-size samples, newer marks like Post Meridiem Spirits, serving up chilled cocktails in cans, and crafted items like the two-in-one “Brew Shucker” oyster knife from Middleton Knives.
+Past names have included Duke’s Mayonaise – a beloved brand in the Deep South – plus newer marks like Post Meridiem Spirits, serving up chilled cocktails in cans, and crafted items like the two-in-one “Brew Shucker” oyster knife from Middleton Knives.

 A hand holds a Cheerwine beverage in a Duke's Mayo drink coozie at Holy Smokes BBQ Festival in Charleston, S.C., photo ©Kate Dana